FINANCIAL AID PROCESS

 7. It is required for the Last Dollar Scholarship for career and technical programs in Iowa colleges which could mean two years of free tuition.

-3. Receive a Student Aid Report (SAR) - After filing the FAFSA, a student and parent will receive a SAR.
-The SAR is a listing of all the information that was entered in the FAFSA.
-If an e-mail address is entered in the FAFSA, the SAR will be sent by e-mail.
-If not, a paper copy of the SAR will be sent to the student and parent.
-It is important to check the SAR for any errors in information and if found, can be corrected in the FAFSA electronically or by contacting the college financial aid office of the student or by logging into the FAFSA and making the correction.
-It is important to keep the SAR in case any information is needed later.
+3. Receive a FAFSA Submission Summary (FSS) - After filing the FAFSA, a student and parent will receive a FSS.
+The FSS is a listing of all the information that was entered in the FAFSA.
+If an e-mail address is entered in the FAFSA, the FSS will be sent by e-mail.
+If not, a paper copy of the FSS will be sent to the student and parent.
+It is important to check the FSS for any errors in information and if found, can be corrected in the FAFSA electronically or by contacting the college financial aid office of the student or by logging into the FAFSA and making the correction.
+It is important to keep the FSS in case any information is needed later.

 4. Verification - Colleges are required by the federal government to verify a percentage of their students' FAFSAs.
 This may be a random check or some colleges may actually verify all of their students FAFSA numbers.
 If this happens to you, you are not under suspicion of doing something wrong, it is just a requirement that colleges have to complete.
 Just follow the directions that that college sends to you, and the process should be fairly easy to complete.